Witness statements

 When a witness statement is given

-ACAT may ask the parties in a case to provide statements that they will rely on at the hearing.
+ACAT may ask the parties in a case and their witnesses (if they have any) to provide written witness statements setting out the evidence that they will rely on at the hearing.
+If ACAT asks for witness statements to be provided, parties will be given deadlines for these witness statements to be lodged with ACAT.

 Video about witness statements